 My photos of the Milky Way turn out well, however I’m in for another treat an hour later after I spot the old but very thin Crescent Moon hanging over the Dragoon Mountains.
 I get my Sony 70-300mm zoom and take several photos with my Sony a7 III on Aperture priority and a -3 EV setting that seems to work very well.
 I have used my travel tripod up to now, but can handhold the lens for the final few shots as the Sun rises.

-Garry takes us to hike into Council Rocks, so I take my Mavic Pro drone along.
+Garry takes on a hike into Council Rocks, so I take my Mavic Pro drone along.
 I fly the drone at the two rest stops we make, and capture some wonderful video and photos, despite me losing sight of the drone several times in the bright sunshine.

 There are clouds building in the sky this afternoon as I prepare dinner for the group.
 I make a double batch of ground turkey pasta, made with egg noodles and Classico pasta sauce, and served with vegetables.
 As expected, there is no observing or photographing the night sky tonight due to cloud cover.
 I show the video and photos from my Mavic Pro drone taken earlier today on our hike into Council Rocks.
 Everyone is blown away by the high quality and smooth motion.